anyuecq25/Spark_Word_Extraction/README.md

 *.sh is the shell command to run different test for our algorithm.

-Paper1: Qiang Chen*; Yinong; Chen, Sheng Wu, Zili Zhang; <a href='https://ieeexplore.ieee.org/document/9590234' target=_blank>A Spark-based Open Source Framework for Large-Scale Parallel Processing of Rich Text Documents</a>, FiCloud 2021: International Conference on Future Internet of Things and Cloud, Italy, 2021.8.23 (IEEE)
+# Paper1: Qiang Chen*; Yinong; Chen, Sheng Wu, Zili Zhang; <a href='https://ieeexplore.ieee.org/document/9590234' target=_blank>A Spark-based Open Source Framework for Large-Scale Parallel Processing of Rich Text Documents</a>, FiCloud 2021: International Conference on Future Internet of Things and Cloud, Italy, 2021.8.23 (IEEE)

-Paper2.
-Our extending paper which is submited to "Special Issue: Cloud, IoT and Data Science" of Information Systems Frontiers.
-        The title is:  A Spark-Based Open Source Framework for Large-Scale Parallel Processing of Rich Text Documents and its application in 3D model and image features extraction
+# Paper2.
+Our extending paper which is submited to "Special Issue: Cloud, IoT and Data Science" of Information Systems Frontiers.  <br><br>The title is:  A Spark-Based Open Source Framework for Large-Scale Parallel Processing of Rich Text Documents and its application in 3D model and image features extraction